caruby/core/doc/sops/commit.md

   The commit message begins with a capital letter and end with a period.

+* Continue making changes until you are ready to push the changes to the server.

-* Run the full test script and confirm that there are no regressions:
+* When you are ready to push your changes to the server, run the full test script and confirm that there are no regressions:

         rake test